 When used in environments that have high levels of electromagnetic interference or excessive power ground noise, you may experience disturbances to video and/or data transmission.
 If this is the case, please refer to the Troubleshooting section of the User Guide for further information, or contact Technical Support.

-To maintain compliance, only use cables supplied (or recommended) for use with this product.
 In electrically noisy environments, the use of shielded (STP/FTP) rather than unshielded (UTP) interconnection cable is recommended.